Master of Business Administration — Online MBA

 The finance concentration consists of the following three courses, as well as two courses from other degree options.

-Corporate Financial Management, 3 Credits
+Corporate Financial Analysis, 3 Credits

 Examines major policy-making areas in corporate finance and the impact of alternative policies on the value of the firm.
 Emphasis is placed on strengthening financial decision-making skills.
 Advanced topics include capital investment policy, financing and capital structure policies, dividend policy, and corporate control.
 Prerequisite: Financial Management.